waleedhammam/LetsGo/README.md

 # LetsGo
-playground of distrubed go, a simple commit log service
+playground of distrubed go, a commit log service

 ## Run